noi-techpark/odh-docs/source/howto/webcomponents.rst

 #.
 When using the :strong:`full open source` path, you simply hand in
    the source code of your Web Component to the |odh| team, no additional effort is required from your side.
-The code will be placed in the Store's repository, and immediately made available through the Store.
+The code will be placed in in a GIT repository, and immediately made available through the Store.
 Future versions of the Web component are developed under the control of the |odh| team directly within this repository.

 #.
 The :strong:`forked` project way will still see the Web Component's
-   source code saved in the Store's repository, but you own full control of it, and decide about its future versions.
+   source code saved in in a GIT repository, but you own full control of it, and decide about its future versions.
 The difference with the previous method is that the updates are done by you in your repository and the |odh| team will need to keep its copy synchronised with yours.

 #.
 Finally, the :strong:`the external workflow` is the one is which
-   nothing is saved in the Store's repository.
+   nothing is saved in in a GIT repository.
 You will maintain full control of the source code and of the Web Component's development, including the right to pull it out of the store.
 Should you decide to follow this path, you will have to satisfy a few more